carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/02-good-project.md

 questions:
 - What are good research project management practices?
 - What is an R Project file?
-- How do you start a new or open an existing R Project?
+- How do you start a new R Project or open an existing one?
 - How do you use version control to keep track of your work?

 objectives: